Modeling the Past Hypothesis: A Mechanical Cosmology: Studying Non-Equilibrium Statistical Mechanics

 where we have written the $a$ dependence of $f$ explicitly, which acts as a time.

-As pure radiation and pure matter are fixed points of the flow of $w$, $\Omega_{r}$ and $\Omega_{m}$ will be time independent, up to particle conversion effects, but there is no account for the flow of $w$ into the $w=0$ regime.
-This is accounted for with such a term, as both the radiation and matter terms can be written as the HR and NR limits of the new term.
-The standard way of writing the Friedmann equations works when the sources are close to the HR and NR limits, meaning that the variation in $w$ is small, as can be seen from FIG. 6.
+As pure radiation and pure matter are fixed points of the flow of $w$, $\Omega_{r}$ and $\Omega_{m}$ will be time independent in the usual writing of the equation, up to particle conversion effects.
+However, there is no account for the flow of $w$ into the $w=0$ regime from matter with $1/3 > w >0$.
+This is accounted for with the suggested term, and both the radiation and matter terms can be written as the HR and NR limits of the new term.
+The standard way of writing the Friedmann equations works when the sources are close to the HR and NR limits, meaning that the variation in $w$ is small, as can be seen from FIG. \ref{dwdbm}.